Updated: Jun 19

 Pest control is necessary for any gardener or farmer, especially in a greenhouse where the limited space facilitates the quick spread of unwanted insects.
-While many people rely on pesticides to keep their plants safe, there are other, less harmful pest control methods.
+While many people rely on pesticides to keep their plants safe, other, less harmful pest control methods exist.

-Beneficial insects in greenhouse production are one such method, and here are five you can use in your greenhouse.
+Beneficial insects in greenhouse production are one such method; here are five you can use in your greenhouse.

 How Are Insects Beneficial?